 For nineteen-year-old Jay, Autumn should be about school, boys and week-ends out at the lake.
 But after a seemingly innocent sexual encounter, she finds herself plagued by strange visions and the inescapable sense that someone, something, is following her.
 Faced with this burden, Jay and her friends must find a way to escape the horrors, that seem to be only a few steps behind.Written by

-Okay, even thought it is following you I can still see it.
+Okay, even though it is following you I can still see it.
 It is not done with me either.
 Okay, like I told you, all you can do is pass it on to someone else.

 What the fuck are you talking about?